 Speaking of, the host runs the mod_lsap Apache module.
 This module is based on LiteSpeed’s PHP API, which is one of the fastest ways to deliver PHP content on Apache.
 Mod_lsap makes it nearly as fast as the other LiteSpeed, which is impressive.
-If you want to run a PHP-based CMS like WordPress on Brixly web solutions, the potential performance boost is incredible.
+If you want to run PHP-based web solutions like WordPress on Brixly, the potential performance boost is incredible.

 All in all, if you need reliable and fast UK hosting servers, Brixly can deliver.

 Now, if you’re new to hosting, you might be confused by Brixly’s unusual web server setup.

 Not to worry.
 The provider enables an easy way to configure everything

 You can fine-tune the overall backend setup through Brixly’s proprietary control panel plugin called CloudNS.
 It lets you deploy various pre-configured server templates.
 Which makes it much easier to adapt the configuration to your particular website, and it can be a huge time-saver.

 For instance, you can enable various daemons like PHP FPM, which can get you a speed boost.
 You can also set up symlink protection or configure DDoS mitigation.

 Lastly, the provider has a robust caching solution you can work with, like Redis for WordPress.
 All it takes to configure it is a few clicks.
 It will get you full-page caching for your website and the speed boost that comes with it.

 CloudNS is a very innovative solution.
 It gives beginners more power over their server’s configuration.